 Photos.
 First two by Marc Dilley.
 Last picture by Lief Carlsen.

-Leave It Better Than You found It.
-This should be every outdoor user’s goal.
-Pick up trash left by others, pull noxious weeds along your route, disperse old fire rings (they encourage more fires), throw branches over spur trails and spurs between switchbacks (make it harder to do the wrong thing than the right thing).
+Leave It Better Than You found It: This should be every outdoor user’s goal.
+Pick up trash others have left behind, pull noxious weeds along your route, disperse fire rings found at campsites (they encourage more fires), throw logs and branches over spur trails and spurs between switchbacks (make it harder to do the wrong thing than the right thing).

-Important Disclaimer.
-Treat this information as recommendations, not gospel.
-Things change, conditions change, and those contributing these reports are volunteers--they may make mistakes, fail to give complete information, or may not know all the issues affecting a route.
+IMPORTANT DISCLAIMER: Treat this information as recommendations, not gospel.
+Things change and those contributing these reports are volunteers--they may make mistakes, fail to give complete information, or may not know all the issues affecting a route.
 So forget about finger pointing: If things go wrong, you are completely responsible for yourself and your actions.
 If you can’t live with that, you are prohibited from using our information.